Mindfulness Exercises to Strengthen Recovery

 Instead, try to listen actively and give the person the opportunity to speak for as long as they need to.
 Active listening involves paying full attention to the person speaking with verbal and non-verbal signs that you are focused on them.
 By using active listening, you will let them feel heard.

 The temptation is often to make the problem seem like it is less than it is.
-You might say “it’s not a big deal” or “it doesn’t matter” or any similar phrase to calm them down.
+If you are trying to help someone depressed, you might say “it’s not a big deal” or “it doesn’t matter” or any similar phrase to calm them down.
 Allow them to show their true emotions.
 Validate their feelings.
 Even if you think the issue is not significant, it is clearly upsetting your friend, so validate this experience.

 Try to avoid dismissive comments or ideas and show that you empathize with the situation.
 Let them feel how they feel and to express it safely.
 Try to avoid these common phrases: others have it worse, it’s not a big deal, let go of the situation, it’s not worth it, I am going through something worse, just forget about it, and so on.
 Instead, say something like this: “that sucks” or “that is awful.”